aurelienit/case-study/README.md

 This program has been written using Python.

 ### Motivation
-To be able to check disk usage by listing all the files of a specific mount point in any Unix Environment.
+To be able to check disk usage by listing all the files of a specific mount point in any Unix and Windows Environment.
 Print size of file in bytes in a JSON format.

 ### Output Example